This post contains affiliate links.

 Final Thoughts: Three Kinds Of Patients

-Over the years, seeing so many patients with total knee replacements, I can divide them into three groups:
+Over the years, I have seen so many patients with total knee replacements that I can divide them into three groups:

-My hope is after reading my thoughts regarding pain after total knee replacement you will have a more informed perspective of the expected pain levels and duration of pain after surgery.
+My hope is that after reading my thoughts regarding pain after total knee replacement, you will have a more informed perspective of the expected pain levels and duration of pain after surgery.

 Total knee replacement surgery has made the possibility of a senior citizen’s ability to age in place a reality for thousands of people.